Irrigation Studies, Reports & Guidelines

 Irrigation in New Zealand (Rockpoint, 2012)

 This research report provides an overview of Irrigation in New Zealand and is based on public information.
 The primary sector plays a dominant role in New Zealand’s economy, accounting for 75% of export earnings.
 The value of primary output varies according to production (farm output), the degree of value-add processing, and product pricing (commodities prices are typically set globally).

 Irrigation schemes currently cover some 650,000 ha of land.
 At the time of this report, proposed irrigation schemes covering a further 550,000 ha are in various stages of consent.
 Some are enhancements of existing schemes while others overlap to varying degrees.
-Most of the proposed schemes are being sponsored by district and regional councils.
+Most of the proposed schemes are being sponsored by the district and regional councils.

 This paper was developed by MAF Policy Information and Regions Group staff to provide information on the socio-economic contribution irrigation currently makes to the New Zealand economy, and an estimate of the potential to add to economic growth.
 The purpose of the analysis, which was initiated before the Programme of Action (PoA) on water was started, is to examine the economic contribution of current and potential water use through irrigation in the knowledge that the benefits of water for other uses are being addressed separately.
-The report therefore makes no judgement on the relative merits to other complimentary or competing water uses.
+The report, therefore, makes no judgement on the relative merits to other complementary or competing water uses.
 This report is commended to all that have an interest in water allocation and use.